Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Are capital allowances the same as claiming expenses?

 It’s a similar concept, but capital allowances and allowable expenses work differently.
-Capital allowances are only available on long term assets, and these are things that you buy that are likely to last more than a year.
+Capital allowances are only available on long term assets, and these are things you buy that are likely to last more than a year.

-The items that you expect to last less than 12 months are expenses.
+The items you expect to last less than 12 months are expenses.
 You can still offset them against your profits to reduce the amount of tax that you pay, but you won’t be able to write them off over a period of time.

 A good example of how this works is if you buy a van for the business.
-You can reasonably expect the van to last longer than year, so you can claim capital allowances for it.
+You can reasonably expect the van to last longer than a year, so you can claim capital allowances for it.

 The insurance that you buy to drive the van is valid for a 12-month period, so you record this in your accounts as an expense.